VRConservation/geosp/z_appendices/dynamic.md

 ---

 # Dynamic World
+Use Dynamic World to compare land cover change over time.

 ## Dynamic World, Party Time, Excellent
 Dynamic is a worldwide dataset for landcover at 10m resolution.
 Using the broad land types from the dataset is an excellent way to examine land use change.
 The code is adapted from geemap [tutorial 114](https://geemap.org/notebooks/114_dynamic_world/).
 Bonus!